TurboTax: Diverting stimulus funds away from customers

-In 2021, some individuals who used Turbotax for their tax filings were unable to access stimulus checks sent by the government because Turbotax diverted the checks to old and unused bank accounts for the customers.
+In 2021, some individuals who used TurboTax for their tax filings were unable to access stimulus checks sent by the government because TurboTax diverted the checks to old and unused bank accounts for the customers.

 Deceptive advertising of its "free" tax filing products

 On March 29, 2022, the Federal Trade Commission announced that they would take legal action against Intuit, the parent company of TurboTax in response to deceptive advertising of its free tax filing products.
 The commission reported that the majority of tax filers cannot use any of TurboTax's free products which were advertised, claiming that it has misled customers to believing that tax filers can use TurboTax to file their taxes.
 In addition, tax filers who earn farm income or are gig workers cannot be eligible for those products.
 Intuit announced that they would take counter action, announcing that the FTC's arguments are "not credible" and claimed that their free tax filing service is available to all tax filers.

 On May 4, 2022, Intuit agreed to pay a $141 million settlement over the misleading advertisements.
+In May 2023, the company began sending over 4 million customers their settlement checks, which ranged from $30 to $85 USD.
+In January 2024, the FTC ordered Intuit to fix its misleading ads for "free" tax preparation software - for which most filers wouldn't even qualify.

+As of March 2024, Intuit has stopped providing its free TurboTax service.